2008 Serbian local elections: Savski Venac

 Results of the election for the Municipal Assembly of Savski Venac:

 Incumbent mayor Tomislav Đorđević of the Democratic Party was confirmed for another term in office after the election.
 The government was formed by the Democratic Party and G17 Plus (both from the For a European Serbia alliance) and the Liberal Democratic Party.
 Parliamentarians Nataša Vučković and Nenad Konstantinović were elected as Democratic Party candidates.

 Sopot

 Results of the election for the Municipal Assembly of Sopot:

 Incumbent mayor Živorad Milosavljević of the For the Municipality of Sopot list was confirmed for another term in office after the election.

 Stari Grad

 Results of the election for the Municipal Assembly of Stari Grad:

 Incumbent mayor Mirjana Božidarević of the Democratic Party was confirmed for another term in office after the election.

-Nemanja Šarović received the lead position on the Radical Party's list, although he did not take a mandate when the assembly convened.
+Nemanja Šarović appeared in the lead position on the Radical Party's list, although he did not take a mandate when the assembly convened.
+Miljan Damjanović, who appeared in the seventh position on the Radical list, received a mandate and ultimately led the party's group in the assembly from 2008 to 2012.